umbraco/Umbraco.AuthorizedServices/README.md

 Responsible for encrypting and decrypting stored tokens (or other values).
 It has two implementations:
-- `SecretEncryptor` - default implementation that is using a standard `AES` cryptographic algorithm for encrypting/decrypting values based on the provided `TokenEncryptionKey`.
+- `AesSecretEncryptor` - default implementation that is using a standard `AES` cryptographic algorithm for encrypting/decrypting values based on the provided `TokenEncryptionKey`.
 - `DataProtectionSecretEncryptor` - additional implementation that uses the `IDataProtectionProvider` interface for providing data protection services.
 Switching the encryption engine to `DataProtectionSecretEncryptor` can be done in code, adding these two lines:
 ```